 The Details: Sign up will start on the 20th of July and go till the 27th of July this year, so keep an eye on this website, or follow our official Facebook page here.

 The History of the Poetry Marathon

 The Poetry Marathon is a yearly event that challenges participants to write 24 poems in 24 hours.
 The Poetry Marathon is run by Caitlin Jans (Thomson) and Jacob Jans, two writers and web publishers living in the Pacific Northwest.
 We have additional help from wonderful volunteers, and we hire a different editor for the anthology every year.

 We run the Poetry Marathon because we think that writing 24 poems in 24 hours is a great challenge to writers, and to do the challenge as part of a community can be particularly fulfilling.
 Great poems have been written and wonderful friendships formed because of the Marathon and we are grateful for that.

 The first poetry marathon occurred in 2011.
-Caitlin Jans (Thomson) came up with the idea as a way to challenge herself to write new and different poetry.
+Caitlin Jans came up with the idea as a way to challenge herself to write new and different poetry.
 When she told her husband about it, he wanted to do it, and he wanted others to do it as well.